 27. For something a little different, opt to hang your vines and greenery from hooks or the ceiling instead.
 A terrarium with some succulents is also a great addition!

 28. Even the smallest foyer looks insanely chic when covered in colorful wallpaper, like this foliage-covered one in a New Jersey home.

 29. Black-and-white can make a big impact in a small entryway.
 If you're looking to make an impression in your foyer, black-and-white adhesive wallpaper — like the one used in this entryway on Apartment Therapy — brings a graphic element to the small space and sets a bold tone for the rest of your home.

 30. An eye-catching wall mural, like this one in a Minneapolis, Minnesota, house, works wonders for carving out a distinct entryway space in your home.

 Keep the Order

-40. Turn a mere corner into a chic entry scene with nothing more than a delicate standing coatrack (as seen on Apartment Therapy).
+32. Turn a mere corner into a chic entry scene with nothing more than a delicate standing coatrack, like this one in an Indianapolis apartment.

 33. Look how a couple an old wooden crate can transform a short wall into a shoe-friendly entryway like in this Boston apartment.